RISCfuture/hearts/README.md

   man + woman + child instead of the single man-woman-child emoji), which will mess up the fixed-width alignment.

 ### Things to Do

-* Currently the code in `generate-db.rb` flails about trying to figure out if the `U+200D` zwj should be used.
-Some sort of canonical information about when it should or should not be used to combine codepoints would be nice.
 * Would be cool to use aliases for the `-o` tag (e.g., `-o flags`).